-Effective implementation and coordination is required to deliver on, and manage, the significant changes across the Group and the Bank's businesses and there is a risk that poor execution or a failure to meet customer expectations may prevent the successful implementation of these strategic programs.
+Effective implementation and coordination of the operating model, the BIP and other strategic initiatives is required to deliver on, and manage, the significant changes across the Group and the Bank's businesses and there is a risk that poor execution or a failure to meet customer expectations may prevent the successful implementation of the Group's (and the Bank's) strategic programs.
 Significant investments in time, resources and capital have been, and are continuing to be, made across the Group and the Bank.
-The significant increase in changes across the Bank may have an adverse affect on the Bank's business and operations and some strategic initiatives may become delayed or reprioritized in order to manage strategic execution risk.
-If the Group or the Bank fails to successfully manage strategic execution risk across these strategic programs the Bank's anticipated results may not be delivered, which may adversely affect the Bank's reputation, business and financial performance.
+The significant increase in changes across the Bank may have an adverse effect on the Bank's business and operations and some strategic initiatives may become delayed or reprioritized in order to manage strategic execution risk.